Dinosaur State Park

 Available May 1 - October 31, 9:30 a.m. to 4:00 p.m. (except during rainy weather)

 “Mine" for gems and fossils in the park’s outdoor mining sluice.
-To participate, purchase bags of mineral and gem or fossil mining rough from the bookstore (prices range from $6 to $25 a bag).
+To participate, purchase bags of mineral and gem or fossil mining rough from the bookstore (prices range from $7 to $25 a bag, or $75 for a bucket).
 We recommend one bag for up to three or four people.
 "Mining" each bag takes about 10 minutes and park staff and volunteer will be on hand to help you identify your new treasures.
+Mining bags are purchased at the Friends of Dinosaur Park & Arboretum's museum shop located inside the exhibit center.

 Track Casting